 To enable message security for web service invocations originating from deployed endpoints, you must specify a default client provider.
-If you enabled a default client provider for GlassFish Server, you must ensure that any services invoked from endpoints deployed in GlassFish Server are compatibly configured for message layer security.
+If you enabled a default client provider for Eclipse GlassFish, you must ensure that any services invoked from endpoints deployed in Eclipse GlassFish are compatibly configured for message layer security.

-Specify the default client provider by using the set subcommand.
+1. Specify the default client provider by using the set subcommand.

 Use the following syntax:

 '''

-asadmin set --port admin-port
+asadmin set --port admin-port server-config.soAP. default_client_provider=ClientProvider

-server-config.security-service.message-security-config.SOAP.

-default_client_provider=ClientProvider

 '''

-1. To apply your changes to applications that are already running, restart GlassFish Server.
-See "To Restart a Domain" in GlassFish Server Open Source Edition Administration Guide.
+2. To apply your changes to applications that are already running, restart Eclipse GlassFish.